JackMorre/fed-group-challenge/README.md

 ## How to start

-Fork and clone this repo and make your changes, elect a member of the team to do this. when you have
+Fork and clone this repo and make your changes, elect a member of the team to do this. when you have done this you can begin the challenge.